-Doctors use these tests to look for damage to the central nervous system in two separate areas that occurred at least one month apart.
+Doctors use these tests to look for demyelination to the central nervous system affecting at least two separate areas.
+They must also determine that at least 1 month has passed between the episodes.
 These tests are also used to rule out other conditions.

-MS is a challenging disorder, but researchers have discovered many treatments that can slow its progression.
+MS is a challenging disorder, but researchers have discovered many treatments that can slow its progression and manage symptoms.

 Don’t hesitate.
 It could make all the difference.